 For those unfamiliar with flat-track, the sport began in the early 1900s.
 The riders would slide their motorcycles into turns and shoot 10-foot-high rooster tails of dirt into the air and at their fellow competitors.
 For years, Indian battled Harley-Davidson, but in more recent times, flat track racing fell into obscurity.
 As did Indian.
 With the company’s rebirth, a renewed interest in the sport took hold, which leads us to the Scout FTR1200 Custom.

-Based on the company’s Scout FTR750 flat-track frame, the Scout FTR1200 Custom is meant to celebrate Indian’s dominance in the sport while also “exploring” what a street-legal flat-track motorcycle could look like.
+Based on the company’s Scout FTR750 flat-track frame, the Scout FTR1200 Custom Concept was meant to celebrate Indian’s dominance in the sport while also “exploring” what a street-legal flat-track motorcycle could look like.
 Gone is the race bike’s smaller displacement 748 cc engine, replaced with the company’s bad-ass S&S 1,133 cc V-Twin road engine — good enough for around 110 horsepower at peak power.

 Race-bred Ohlins suspension stays on the Scout FTR1200 Custom, although the packaging for the front forks has been squeezed for a more cohesive street look complete with a front headlight.
 Wheels are from Roland Sands Design and are the same that Indian’s flat-track Wrecking Crew team uses.
 Weight is what you’d expect of a naked-style street bike, besting KTM’s Super Duke R by a whopping 3 pounds for a total of 427 lbs.
 However, that’s largely due to the extensive use of carbon fiber, something that likely won’t make production.